KdrOHS/KdrOHS.github.io/_posts/2024-08-01-applied-data-science-project.md

 3. Determine the likelihood of depression in users based on their demographic and behavioral attributes
 4. Interpret the predominant emotions and overall sentiment expressed within the r/ForeverAlone community to understand the struggles and motivation of the users.

-To measure the project's success in enhancing user emotional well-being, we will aim to increase positive sentiment expressed in user posts by 20%.
+To measure the project's success , we will aim to gather positive sentiment expressed in user posts of at least 20% after the online community has been set up.

 As for my part of the project, I will be focusing on business objective 2 to uncover the primary topics discussed within the r/ForeverAlone community.